Diarmid Baillie, Psychotherapist. MA Counselling Psychology. Hakomi Cert, MBACP

-I know from my own experience that accessing deep and sometimes painful parts of ourselves can be scary and requires a sensitive, compassionate companion to ease the way.
-I’d like to help you find the safety to trust that what arises within you is a source of growth, potentially leading you to a deeper connection to yourself and the people in your life and to a richer sense of choice and possibility in the world.
+I know from my own experience that experiencing deep and sometimes painful parts of ourselves can be a little scary and requires a sensitive, compassionate companion to ease the way.
+I can help you to explore what needs to be looked at so that you can experience a deeper connection to yourself and the people in your life and a richer sense of choice and possibility in the world.

 Training, qualifications & experience